-In the 2007 edition of the Journal of Unification Studies I wrote an article with the title "The Yin and Yang of Prime Numbers: Finding Evidence of Unification Thought's Teachings on the Dual Characteristics in Prime Number Reciprocals".2 It provided a rather general introduction to my findings in the world of numbers.
+In the 2007 edition of this journal I wrote an article with the title "The Yin and Yang of Prime Numbers: Finding Evidence of Unification Thought's Teachings on the Dual Characteristics in Prime Number Reciprocals."[1]
+It provided a rather general introduction to my findings in the world of numbers.

-Despite some unavoidable overlap with that article, the current focus is solely on the two types of dual characteristics as explained in Rev. Sun Myung Moon's Unification Thought and Divine Principle and how it parallels with my number research findings.
+Despite some unavoidable overlap with that article, the current focus is solely on the two types of dual characteristics as explained in Rev. Sun Myung Moon's Unification Thought and Divine Principle and how his insights parallel with my number research findings.

 Friends of mine ask me occasionally what the practical applications of my numeric discoveries are, almost like telling me "So what?"
 While I understand these concerns, there is more to life than just pragmatism.
-We also benefit in life from human created beauty, such as art, music, poetry, dance, architecture, as well as from divinely created natural beauty like flowers and sunsets, and it is my firm conviction that when the inherent beauty and structure of numbers is revealed that a person's grasp of
+We also benefit in life from human created beauty, such as art, music, poetry, dance, architecture, as well as from divinely created natural beauty like flowers and sunsets.
+It is my firm conviction when the inherent beauty and structure of numbers is revealed, people's grasp of and love for math will improve, which is actually of great pragmatic benefit.
+Consider the fact that 70% of students continue to fail at math, and that "hating math" seems a popular sentiment (sadly, I hear it all the time).